thezayin/likee_vdeo_downloader/README.md

 **Features**

-1. Download videos from Likee withour water-marks
+1. Download videos from Likee without water-marks
 2. Download videos with the built-in download manager
 3. Play videos offline with the built-in player